gabrielblain/CropWaterBalance/README.md

 ```

 ## Function CWB()
-Calculates several parametres of the crop water balance.
+Calculates several parameters of the crop water balance.
 It also suggests when irrigate.

 ## Usage